 The district has adopted and implemented the state and federal policies and guidelines for food service, including the guidelines to restrict student access to vending machines.
-For more information regarding these policies and guidelines, see the superintendent or principal.
+For more information regarding these policies and guidelines, see the Food Service Manager or Superintendent.
 [See policies at CO and FFA.]